-Next year Greater Wellington plans to spend over \$28 million on capital expenditure and transport investments.
+Next year Greater Wellington plans to spend approximately \$30 million on capital expenditure and transport investments.
 Our operating expenditure will be over \$162 million.
 The above pie chart shows the total cost of delivering Greater Wellington's services broken down by our groups of activities.
-The most significant area of our expenditure is transport, accountable for 48% of the total work programme for 2007/08.
+The most significant area of our expenditure is transport, accountable for 49% of the total work programe for 2007/08.

 Our work programmes will be funded by a mix of rates, levies, government subsidies and other revenue.
-Regional rates, comprising general rates and targeted rates, make up 40% of Greater Wellington's total revenue.
-Government subsidies (primarily for funding public transport) make up a further 32% and the water supply levy (charged to Wellington, Porirua, Hutt and Upper Hutt city councils) makes up 13%.
+Regional rates, comprising general rates and targeted rates, make up 39% of Greater Wellington's total revenue.
+Government subsidies (primarily for funding public transport) make up a further 32% and the water supply levy (charged to Wellington, Porirua, Hutt and Upper Hutt city councils) makes up 14%.
 The remaining 15% of revenue is from other external sources.

-This information should be read in conjunction with the Funding Impact Statement on pages 75-85 and the Revenue and Financing Policy in the 2006-16 Ten-Year Plan (LTCCP) Policies document at page 22.
+These numbers should be read in conjunction with the Funding Impact Statement on pages 16-21 and the Revenue and Financing Policy contained within the 2006-16 Ten-Year Plan (LTCCP) Policies document.
+Please note that on pages 10-21, all figures are shown inclusive of GST.